sdgilley/azureml-previews/previews/homepage-tiles/quickstart-deploy-model.md

     ![ Screenshot: Download output from training run. ](../media/quickstart-deploy-model/download-all.png)

-1. Locate the downloaded folder and extract all contents if it downloads as a zipped file.
+1. Locate the downloaded folder or zipped file.
+If it downloads as a zipped file, extract all contents into a folder to use in the next step.

 ## Deploy the model